 Pakistan has walked a long way to reach this stage of industrialization.
 After the 2008 period which witnessed de-industrialization, the post-2015 era prepared the ground for reindustrialization, the country is all set to accept the best companies of the world to set up their assembly plants and provide the best quality products made in Pakistan for the world – just like the FIFA World Cup footballs.
 The country only needs to stick to the vision of CPEC and accept the prosperity that is destined for the land of the pure.

 Fahad Aziz Taherani is the Coordinating Editor at Global Village Space (GVS) News Publication.
 He has a keen interest in Central Superior Services of Pakistan.
+He tweets at fahadtaherani.
 The views expressed in this article are the writer’s own and do necessarily reflect the editorial policy of Global Village Space.